UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 .. objectives:: Teaching objectives

-   - Give a general *theoretical* introduction to isolated environments
-   - Create, activate, use and deactivate an isolated environment at HPC2N and UPPMAX
+   - learners have created, activated, used and deactivated a venv
+   - learners have used an ML package
+   - learners have heard about conda

 Overview
 --------